LadyWhaleton/Graphics-Pipeline/readMe.txt

 	matrix mode.

 8. mglPopMatrix (Line 762)
-	This function works similiarly to mglPushMatrix except I'm popping off the top of the stack.
+	This function works similarly to mglPushMatrix except I'm popping off the top of the stack.

 9. mglLoadIdentity (Line 780)